hand. Again they said, Alleluia. And her smoke rose up for ever and ever" (Revelation 19:1-3, emphasis added).

 At the time of the 2nd Coming of Yahushua, we find these precious words written centuries ago coming to pass.
 "Behold, I show you a mystery; We shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruption must put on incorruption, and this mortal must put on immortality.
 So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 O death, where is thy sting?
 O grave, where is thy victory?"
 (1 Corinthians 15:51-55).

 There is no evidence of Yahushua standing on the earth at this point, and the scene, described in Zechariah 14:4, does not take place until Elohim, Yahushua, the redeemed from this earth and all the holy angels return to this planet after the 1,000 year millennium has been spent in heaven.

-- 2. Who will be the main course for the fowls to eat?
+2. What will be the main course for the fowls to eat?

 4. Will Yahushua come as a lamb or a lion when He returns?